 - Designing/Development Involvement

-The knowledge acquisition in terms of data and information for suppliers can quickly be processed and can perform as knowledge creation building blocks.
+Acquisition of knowledge contain the data and information for suppliers that can quickly be processed and can perform as knowledge creation building blocks.

-It involves a simplistic approach by collecting, managing, and performing its data, information, and knowledge presentation.
-Such information makes it relatively easy for the customers to search, retrieve, and analyze it.
+It involves a simplistic approach by collecting, managing, and performing data, information, presentation, and knowledge transfer.
+Such details make it relatively easy for the customers to search, retrieve, and analyze it.
 For example- digital videos are an effective tool in this process as they provide visual and auditory answers to questions and boost problem-based learning.

 Many such knowledge engineering approaches fall under the information management scope.
 Still, the main target is to opt for component usage with an appropriate decision-making ability to create a new level of knowledge or through critical knowledge transfer.

-Proper and responsive management is mandated to identify valuable information resources as a potential benefit.
-One of the best recommendations is to deal with the two-way learning aspect: There is no specific end of the relationship, and your today’s partner can become your competitor tomorrow.
+Proper and responsive management is mandated to identify valuable data resources as a potential benefit.
+One of the best recommendations is to deal with the two-way learning aspect: There is no specific end to the relationship, and your today’s partner can become your competitor tomorrow.

 Characteristics of Knowledge Acquisition

 The term “Knowledge Acquisition” helps the organization deal with the various thought processes between the employee and business on a large scale.
 On the other hand, semantic knowledge is crucial in the acquisition process as it enables individuals to make connections between new information and their existing knowledge base.
 However, there are essential characteristics that define knowledge acquisition:

-- Strong List of QuestionnairesThe acquisition of knowledge plays a vital role in terms of required information concepts.
-With the combination of the various techniques, including interviews, it becomes quite possible to handle the list of questions that match the best as per the business requirements.
+With the combination of the various techniques, including conferences, it becomes quite possible to handle the list of questions that match the best as per the business requirements.
 Through these questions, an individual can find out the assessment results.
 These scores will be helpful for individual learning, and social learning, and also set goals for the future.

-Human experts primarily use reasoning or pattern-recognition capabilities in Expert Systems based on their particular knowledge and specialized intelligence.
-The expert system must be curious and possess a completely different approach concerning algorithms and database functionalities.
+Human experts primarily use reasoning or pattern-recognition capabilities in building Expert Systems based on their particular knowledge and specialized intelligence.
+The expert system must be curious and possess a completely different classification concerning algorithms and database functionalities.

 To determine whether an expert system suits the best for a specific problem domain, various features of the domain relate to knowledge acquisition.